Code of Ethics – All Personnel

 Any person who becomes aware of any departure from these standards has a responsibility to report his or her knowledge promptly to a supervisor, the Chief Executive Officer, the General Counsel, or one of the other compliance resources described in Section 16 below.

 Business records and communications often become public, and we should avoid exaggeration, derogatory remarks, guesswork, or inappropriate characterizations of people and companies that can be misunderstood.
 This applies equally to e-mail, internal memos, and formal reports.
-Records should always be retained or destroyed according to the Pacific Ethanol's record retention policies.
+Records should always be retained or destroyed according to the Alto Ingredients' record retention policies.
 In accordance with those policies, in the event of litigation or governmental investigation please consult the General Counsel.